kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 ## Motivation

 Parallel applications can require communication between every pod in order to begin execution, and then ongoing communication between all pods (such as barrier or all-reduce operations) in order to make progress.
-Starting all pods at close to the same time is necessary to run these workloads.
+Starting all pods as close to the same time is necessary to run these workloads.
 Otherwise, either expensive compute resources are idle, or the application may fail due to an application-level communication timeout.

 Gang scheduling has been implemented outside of kube-scheduler at least 4 times[^3].
 Some controllers are starting to support multiple Gang Schedulers in order to be portable across different clusters.
 Moving support into kube-scheduler makes gang scheduling support available in all Kubernetes distributions and eventually may allow workload controllers to rely on a standard interface to request gang scheduling from the standard or custom schedulers.
 A standard API may also allow other components to understand workload needs better (such as cluster autoscalers).